Chad-Mowbray/iamb-classifier/README.md

      Which I in just proportion have abused--
      As far surpassing other common villains
      As Thou in natural parts has given me more.

+     First was the World as one great Cymbal made, Where Jarring Windes to infant Nature plaid.
+     All Musick was a solitary sound,
+     To hollow Rocks and murm'ring Fountains bound.
+     Jubal first made the wilder Notes agree;
+     And Jubal tun'd Musicks Jubilee:
+     He call'd the Ecchoes from their sullen Cell,
+     And built the Organs City where they dwell.
+     Each sought a consort in that lovely place;
+     And Virgin Trebles wed the manly Base.
+     From whence the Progeny of numbers new
+     Into harmonious Colonies withdrew.
+     Some to the Lute, some to the Viol went,
+     And others chose the Cornet eloquent.
+     These practising the Wind, and those the Wire,
+     To sing Mens Triumphs, or in Heavens quire.
+     Then Musick, the Mosaique of the Air,
+     Did of all these a solemn noise prepare:
+     With which She gain'd the Empire of the Ear, Including all between the Earth and Sphear.
+     Victorious sounds yet here your Homage do
+     Unto a gentler Conqueror then you;
+     Who though He flies the Musick of his praise, Would with you Heavens Hallelujahs raise.
 ```
 NOTE: Accuracy is best with 100 or more lines.